d3nd3/soflinux/README.md

 # SoF1 Linux
+## For audio to work
+`sudo apt install osspd`
+This is required for audio to function.
 ## Choose to build image or download image pre-built
 ### Prebuilt
 TODO:not sure how to do this yet!